Multiculturalism on Campus: Where Does it Live?

 • Black Student Union

-These groups are made up of students who take pride in their heritage by celebrating through a wide variety of organizations.
-The clubs exist in order to spread awareness of other cultures by providing performances, lectures, or ethnic foods to the rest of the community.
-For example, the purpose of the Black Student Union is to promote activities of common interest, as well as cultural and educational beliefs for the African American student body.
-Similarly, the sole purpose of any Chinese Student Association is to broaden the understanding and appreciation of the Chinese culture, language, and history through social events, guest speakers, culture shows, etc. And you’re sure to find campus examples that encompass your background and interests; you’ll discover the options are vast and varied amongst U.S. colleges, from the El Movimiento Estudiantil Chicano de Aztlan club at Brown University to the Rainbow Alliance at Northwestern University to the Asian American Pacific Islander Student Association at University of Redlands.
-(And if you don’t happen to find the perfect group for you on your campus, start your own!
-It’s what student unions and faculty advisors are there for!)
+These groups are made up of students who take pride in their heritage and celebrate through a wide variety of organizations.
+The clubs spread awareness of other cultures by providing performances, lectures, or food-based events to the rest of the community.
+You’re sure to find plenty of options on campus that encompass your background and interests; you’ll discover your choices are vast and varied amongst US colleges—and if you don’t happen to find the perfect group for you on your campus, start your own!
+It’s what student unions and faculty advisors are there for.

 Some colleges and universities offer more unique multicultural clubs and organizations, as well as the common groups you can find on most campuses.
-For example, my school, Santa Clara University, has devoted campus resources to exploring issues of socioeconomic diversity in addition to many multicultural institutions.
-The University is home to the Ignatian Center for Jesuit Education; students in this group experience a variety of immersion programs that offer opportunities to thoughtfully engage, experience, and come to better understand other communities and individuals who have limited access to wealth, power, and privilege.
+For example, Santa Clara University has devoted campus resources to exploring issues of socioeconomic diversity, so too do many other multicultural institutions.
+The University is home to the Ignatian Center for Jesuit Education; students in this group experience a variety of immersion programs to thoughtfully engage, experience, and come to better understand other communities and individuals who have limited access to wealth, power, and privilege.
 Another on-campus Center of Distinction, the Markula Center for Applied Ethics, provides a core foundation for dialogue and research by students, staff, and faculty on ethical issues confronting not just the local community but larger society.
-Participants are encouraged to step away from what is familiar and comfortable in order to ponder questions of what is right and just for not only the privileged few but for the poor and marginalized.
+Participants are encouraged to step away from what is familiar and comfortable to ponder questions of what is right and just for not only the privileged few but for the poor and marginalized.

-As you continue to explore all of your college options, keep in mind that multiculturalism on any campus lives not just in programs and clubs, but also in the fabric of the community.
-Knowing what is most important to you as a unique individual will provide the most reliable tool for assessing colleges as they relate to your needs for a community that appreciates and supports all of who you are and who you are becoming.
+As you continue to explore your college options, keep in mind that diversity on any campus lives not just in programs and clubs, but also in the fabric of the community.
+Knowing what is most important to you as a unique individual will provide the most reliable tool for assessing colleges as they relate to your needs for a community that supports who you are and who you are becoming.
 Your everyday life on campus should be comfortable and inclusive of your background and goals.
 Your personal and professional identity will be shaped and molded in part by your undergraduate experience.
-Ask the right questions, listen intently to the answers, and observe carefully what you hear and see.
-Treat yourself well during the journey and expect that others will too.
-Find your right place and settle in for a wonderful ride.
+If you ask the right questions, listen intently to the answers, and observe carefully what you hear and see, you’ll be sure to find your right place and settle in for a wonderful ride.

 Like what you’re reading?